nanocurrency/nano-docs/docs/snippets/alternative-work-generation-setup-preferred.md

 !!! warning "Alternative work generation setup preferred"
-	This option is not recommended for work generation for nodes due to the potential for performance impacts to the node participating on the network (voting, staying in sync, etc.).
+	Due to potential performance impacts to nodes participating on the network (voting, staying in sync, etc.), when possible this option should be updated to a value of `0` to turn off local work generation.
 Please see the [Work Generation guide](/integration-guides/work-generation) for best practices.